Wikimedia-Sverige/SMVK-import/README.md

 *SMVK-import* is a collection of scripts and tools for the batch upload of images from the collections of The National Museums of World Culture (*Statens museer för världskultur*).

-As a starting point you are expected to have acorrectly formatted csv file provided by the agency.
+As a starting point you are expected to have two a correctly formatted csv files (main data + archive cards) provided by the agency.

+* `smvk_mergeFiles` is used to merge two csv file pairs from different museums prior to further crunching.
 * `smvk_updateMappings` is used to parse the csv data and create new mapping tables for upload to Wikimedia Commons.
 * `smvk_makeInfo` is used to parse the csv and combine it with the mapped data